lugensa/scorched/docs/usage.rst

 Configuring a connection
 ------------------------

-Whether you're querying or updating a solr server, you need to set up a connection to the solr server.
-Pass the URL of the solr server to a SolrInterface object.
+Whether you're querying or updating a Solr server, you need to set up a connection to the Solr server.
+Pass the URL of the Solr server to a SolrInterface object.

 ::